hlship/sanddancer-dialog/README.md

 ### v6 - UNRELEASED

 - Package up the web page with cover images, IF guide, etc.
+- Override default `smell` to reflect the desert and current location or scene
+- Beef up text and actions related to getting the gas can

 ### v5 - 30 Sep 2020